 Skip to content

-Salomon An-ski's Dibbuk poses questions that the transnational KULA Compagnie, with artists from Germany, France, Italy, Russia, Israel, Iran and Afghanistan, addresses artistically.
-The play, which was created in what was then Galicia, tells a Hasidic-Jewish love story, initially written in Russian, with Kabbalistic components, which takes up ancient Persian mysticism and makes borders visible and blurres them.
-The examination of boundaries that attempt to separate people into seemingly insurmountable worlds can be found in many of the KULA Compagnie's works.
-DIBBUK - between (two) worlds is intended to unfold through two different performances that are performed on the same evening or stand alone.
-Both parts can also be presented separately in countries where it is not possible for all participants to travel or where their safety is not guaranteed.
+The Dibbuk by Salomon An-ski poses questions that the transnational KULA Compagnie, with artists from Germany, France, Italy, Russia, Israel, Iran and Afghanistan, addresses artistically.
+The play, which was created in what was then Galicia, tells a Hasidic-Jewish love story, initially written in Russian, with Kabbalistic components, which takes up ancient Persian mysticism and makes borders visible and blurred them.
+The examination of boundaries that attempt to separate people into seemingly insurmountable worlds can be found in many of KULA Compagnie's works.

 An-ski's original is one of the most important works of Yiddish culture.
-It tells the story of a Jewish bride and groom whose marriage is prevented by the demon of a dead man - the Dibbuk - who enters the bride and takes possession of her.
+It tells the story of a Jewish bride and groom whose marriage is prevented by the demon of a dead man - the dybbuk - who enters the bride and takes possession of her.
 The project by the transnational KULA Compagnie places this narrative in a contemporary, interreligious context.
-The current escalation of the political conflict in Israel-Palestine represents an immense challenge for the participating artists of the KULA Compagnie and at the same time reinforces the motive to meet in artistic work in order to make a contribution to dialog and understanding in a time of political tension.
-The KULA Compagnie relies on the transformative power of theater.
-By transcending seemingly irreconcilable global political conflicts, bridges are built through artistic creation.

-with further performances
+further performances

-München, Halle Mucca from 16 June 2024,
+München, Halle Mucca on 16th, 17th and 18th of June 2024,

 a co-production of dasvinzenz Theater / Kula Compagnie

-with Max Bauer (DE)
+Max Bauer (DE)

 ( Chao Liu (CN) )

-Hadar Dimand (IL)
+Hadar Dimand (IL,PT)

 Sara Khalili (AF)